 In the Summer, entertainment is provided by the Frinton Summer Theatre, and usually during August the Frinton Mission have a tent on the Greensward.
 Throughout the whole year events take place at the various clubs and other venues, including those provided by the Saxon Theatre Group and The Frinton Players.

-Apart from the beach, the greensward and the beautiful public gardens along the Esplanade, there is The Heritage Garden and Museum by the station and the original Parish Church at the opposite end of Connaught Avenue.
+Apart from the beach, the greensward and the beautiful public gardens along the Esplanade, the jewel in the crown of which is the award-winning Crescent Gardens.
+Then there is The Heritage Garden and Museum by the station and the original Parish Church at the opposite end of Connaught Avenue.
+Play equipment, etc, is provided in Jubilee Playing Fields, located off Roydon Way.
 The Frinton and Walton Indoor Swimming Pool is situated near the Columbine Centre on the seafront in Walton and there is also a pier in Walton which is only a short walk along the seafront from Frinton.

 2.5 Local News